IHE/ITI.Topologies/topologies.md

 ### Endpoint Discovery

-The following example shows the steps used by a Care Services Selective Consumer to navigate a directory to find suitable electronic service Endpoints to a desired Organization.
-A "suitable" Endpoint is one that can provide the service needed by the consumer.
-This typically means it has a connectionType and possibly an endpoint specificType that matches the transaction it wishes to initiate, and an Active status.
-The example uses Organization.partOf and the mCSD-profiled OrganizationAffiliation with codes indicating federated connectivity for Document Sharing (e.g., affiliated organizations may be addressed as intendedRecipient).
-The algorithm below uses depth-first search and guarantees that if an endpoint is available, it will be found.
-Implementations might wish to enhance the algorithm to search in alternative ways depending on their deployment environment and path preferences.
-Implementations are likely to have to adjust the below algorithm to account for directory policy, for example, policies that forbid the use of Organization.partOf to indicate document sharing access.
-It is also for illustrative purposes only and does not protect against invalid data such as missing elements, hierarchical loops, or other programming hazards.

-#### Endpoint Discovery Algorithm

-- Accept as input a desiredOrg - the Organization for which an endpoint is sought
-- For each Endpoint in Organization.endpoint
-  - If Endpoint meets the desired criteria, the algorithm ends with Endpoint as the result
-- Perform a search for OrganizationAffiliation Resources where OrganizationAffiliation.participatingOrganization is currentOrg and OrganizationAffiliation.code indicates the needed document sharing access
-- For each OrganizationAffiliation Resource found
-  - For each Endpoint in OrganizationAffiliation.endpoint
-    - If Endpoint meets the desired criteria, the algorithm ends with Endpoint as the result
-  - Execute the Endpoint Discovery Algorithm with OrganizationAffiliation.organization as the desiredOrg
-  - If an Endpoint was returned, the algorithm ends with Endpoint as the result
-- If Organization.partOf is not null, execute the Endpoint Discovery Algorithm with Organization.partOf as the desiredOrg
-- If an Endpoint was returned, the algorithm ends with Endpoint as the result
-- Else, the algorithm ends with no result found (null)
+One of the necessary goals of designing a directory structure should be to enable consumers to programmatically determine who they can communicate with and which communication endpoints they can use to do so.
+Following the example directory structure outlined above, the following pair of algorithms could be implemented by a Care Services Selective Consumer to navigate the directory.
+The first algorithm - the Network Access Endpoint Discovery Algorithm - is used to locate an endpoint that can be used to access a higher level network.
+The second algorithm - the Service Provider Endpoint Discovery Algorithm - is used to locate the endpoint that should be used to send a request to a given service provider in the directory.
+The Service Provider Endpoint Discovery Algorithm could be a primary algorithm for locating the endpoint that a client needs to use to accomplish sending a message, and it uses the Network Access Endpoint Discovery Algorithm internally to resolve that answer.

+There are a few things to be noted about these algorithms.
+First, they use the term "suitable endpoint" to refer to an endpoint that has an appropriate type for the task at hand.
+Second, they assume the above example codes are used in the directory.
+Finally, these algorithms are for illustrative purposes only.
+They are not optimized, and they do not defend against programming hazards such as nonsensical data, infinite loops, etc.
+It is possible that with directory policies that constrain directory layout, these algorithms could be simplified.

+#### Network Access Endpoint Discovery Algorithm

+- Accept as input a Data Consuming Organization A and Network Entity Organization B
+- Foreach OrganizationAffiliation hieAff where hieAff.organization is B
+  - If hieAff.participatingOrganization is A and hieAff.code contains "HIEInitiator"
+    - Foreach hieAff.endpoint E
+      - If E is a satisfactory Endpoint, the algorithm ends with E
+    - Foreach B.endpoint E
+      - If E is a satisfactory Endpoint, the algorithm ends with E
+- Foreach OrganizationAffiliation intAff where intAff.organization is B
+  - If intAff.code contains "HIEInitiator"
+    - Let C be intAff.participatingOrganization
+    - Run the Network Access Endpoint Discovery Algorithm for A and C
+    - If a result is returned, the algorithm ends with the returned value
+- If A.partOf is B
+  - Foreach B.endpoint E
+    - If E is a satisfactory Endpoint, the algorithm ends with E
+- The algorithm ends with a null result

+#### Service Provider Endpoint Discovery Algorithm

+- Accept as input a Data Consuming Organization A and Data Providing Organization B
+- Foreach B.endpoint E
+  - If E is a satisfactory Endpoint, the algorithm ends with E
+- Foreach OrganizationAffiliation orgAff where orgAff.participatingOrganization is A, orgAff.organization is B, and orgAff.code contains "PartnerConnectivity"
+  - Foreach orgAff.endpoint E
+    - If E is a satisfactory Endpoint, the algorithm ends with E
+- Foreach OrganizationAffiliation orgAffDest where orgAffDest.participatingOrganization is B
+  - Let H be orgAffDest.organization
+  - If orgAffDest.code contains "HIEResponder"
+    - Let E be a null Endpoint
+    - Foreach orgAffDest.endpoint F
+      - If F is a satisfactory Endpoint, let E be F
+    - If E is null
+      - Foreach H.endpoint F
+        - If F is a satisfactory Endpoint, let E be F
+    - If E is not null
+      - Foreach OrganizationAffiliation orgAffHIE where orgAffHIE.organization is H and orgAffHIE.code contains "HIInitiator"
+        - Let C be orgAffHIE.participatingOrganization
+        - If C is A, the algorithm ends with E
+        - Else, run the Network Access Endpoint Discovery Algorithm for A and C. If the result is not null, the algorithm ends with the result.
+  - If orgAffDest.code contains "docShare-federate-ext"
+    - Run the Endpoint Discovery Algorithm for A and H. If a result is returned, the algorithm ends with the result.
+- Let C be B.partOf
+- If C is not null, return the result of the Endpoint Discovery Algorithm for A and C
+- Return no result (null)

 #### Endpoint Discovery Considerations
 Rather than a first-match search, the Care Services Selective Consumer might search for and decide among multiple electronic paths to the same Organization.
 For example: